-Attendance for every class activity is mandatory.
+Attendance at each class is mandatory.
 If a student misses more than two classes for any reason, they will automatically be dropped from the course.
 Class attendance will be taken at the beginning of every day and immediately following lunch.